meds-ee-uet/Configurable-Cache/Direct_Mapped_Cache/docs/index.md

 - [Synthesization of RTL](#synthesization-of-rtl)
 - [Summary](#Summary)

-## **PROJECT OVERVIEW**:
+## Project Overview:
 This project implements a direct-mapped cache,2-way set associative cache,4-way set associative cahe and configurable (n-way)set associative cache controller with support for basic memory transactions.
 It simulates how a CPU communicates with memory via a cache to reduce access latency and improve performance.
-## OBJECTIVE:
+## Objective:
 The primary objectives of this project are:
 1. **Design a Configurable Cache Architecture**:
 To build a cache system that is modular and configurable, supporting different associativity levels:
    - Direct-mapped cache
    - 2-way set associative cache
    - 4-way set associative cache
    - n-way set associative cache
 2. **Explore Cache Organization Techniques**:
 To understand and implement multiple cache configurations, comparing their behavior and performance in handling memory access patterns.
 3. **Implement Cache Controller Using FSM-Based Logic**: